dhansel/Altair8800-IOBus/04-disk-controller/README.md

 50-pin connector use the adapter from [this folder](https://github.com/dhansel/Altair8800-IOBus/tree/master/04-disk-controller/Shugart50to34adapter) and strap the drive as drive 0.
 Refer to the [SA-800 user manual](https://github.com/dhansel/Altair8800-IOBus/blob/master/04-disk-controller/doc/SA800%20OEM%20Manual.pdf) about user-configurable options (straps).

-When used as a 5.25" Minidisk system or with an 8" drive, the disk format used by the controller matches the original formats, allowing the Altair Simulator to read original Altair disks.

 The contoller supports up to two drives connected via a regular PC floppy disk drive cable (with the [twist](https://www.nostalgianerd.com/why-are-floppy-cables-twisted)).
 Both drives should be configured as drive "B" as was custom for PC drives.

+# MITS firmware

+The MITS boot ROM and software expect the disk drive at I/O address 08h-0Ah so jumper J3 should be set "up", all other address jumpers should be set "down".

+When used as a 5.25" Minidisk system or with an 8" drive, the disk format used by the controller matches the original formats, allowing the Altair Simulator to read original Altair disks.

 The original MITS controllers required hard-sectored disks to work which are not easy to come by and fairly expensive these days.